KungPhoo/ba67-basic/readme.md

 number, then.
 The default is zero - no milestone.

 *DO SAVE YOUR WORK* before you renumber the listing.
+At least save a snapshot with the `Pause`-key .

 Please also see the [BAKE](#bake) command for using labels instead of line numbers.